NovaByte-CS4800-Group-2/demo-website/README.md

 ## Prerequisites

+- Node.js

   - Make sure you have [Node.js](https://nodejs.org/) installed (Recommended: Latest LTS version)
   - node -v and npm -v to check if properly installed
   - node app_name.js to run in the terminal

+- MYSQL

+  - Make sure you have [MYSQL](https://www.mysql.com/) installed
+  - mysql -u root -p
+    - This command will prompt for your password and open mysql in the terminal
+    - type **exit** to quit

 ---